In the News:

 Wednesday, May 1st 2019:

-Secretary Brandon Flood joins State Representative Jordan Harris, Senator Anthony Williams, and House Speaker Bill DeWeese on witf smartTALK to discuss the Clean Slate Act, expungements, and criminal justice reform.
+Secretary Brandon Flood joins State Representative Jordan Harris, Senator Anthony Williams, and House Speaker Bill DeWeese on witf smartTALK - Clean Slate Act, expungements, and criminal justice reform.

 Monday, April 28th 2019: